_________________________________________________________

 Illumina MiSeq Sequencing

-We are excited to now offer sequencing on the Illumina MiSeq system!
-This is a benchtop instrument designed for lower-output sequencing applications such as amplicons (targeted resequencing), small genomes, miRNA & small RNA, and targeted gene expression profiling.
+The Illumina MiSeq is a benchtop instrument designed for lower-output sequencing applications such as amplicons (targeted resequencing), small genomes, miRNA & small RNA, and targeted gene expression profiling.

-In addition to offering both single read (SR) and paired end (PE) read types, it has the longest read length available on any Illumina instrument and can be operated at 4 different modes to help you narrow in on the ideal configuration for your experiment:
+In addition to offering both single read (SR) and paired end (PE) read types, it can be operated in 4 different output modes to help you narrow in on the ideal configuration for your experiment:

 Please submit 25 µL minimum volume of your MiSeq libraries at 2-20 nM concentration in Qiagen EB buffer (10 mM Tris pH 8.5) with 0.1% tween 20 (other standard DNA storage buffers are also acceptable).